Characters: The Amazing Race 2

 Following the cult success of the series debut, the second season aimed to build on the momentum of the first, while fixing the balance issues which plagued it (with more straightforward clues and equalizers, and better difficulty balancing).
 However, a few things did remain the same, with heavy focus being put on the villain team once again, and contestants continued to rally against those who played "dirty."
 Overall, the season would come to be defined by the Love Triangle

-between two teams who would wind up going head-to-head in the finale, and the iconic footrace to the Finish Line between them.
-Though the more popular teams ended up getting a bit overshadowed the Love Triangle
+between two teams, and the iconic footrace to the Finish Line between them.
+Though the more popular teams ended up getting a bit overshadowed thanks to the Love Triangle

-taking center stage most of the time, the second season is considered a strong one, despite its roughness in some places.
+taking center stage, the second season is considered a strong one, despite its roughness in some places.

 Chris Luca & Alex Boylan (The Boston Boys)

 Alex: We do have this alliance with Wil...
 It didn't end up mattering because it was a non-elimination round, but that showed his true colors...
 You know, I've been pretty cool, but after he did that, screw him, I think I'm just gonna take his girl, just for him steppin' in front he's gonna have to learn a lesson the hard way.